hirosystems/docs/docs/platform/build-contract.md

 :::note

-The VS Code terminal is currently not supported for clarinet integrate and deployment plans.
+The "clarinet integrate" and "deployment plans" are currently not supported in Clarinet installed inside VS Code editor of the Hiro Platform.

 :::

 Once you are done adding, customizing, and testing the contracts, save your files.
-The Hiro platform will take care of binding your clarity contracts in your projects and deploy them as pods in Kubernetes with security.

-You can now proceed to the deployment process by referring to the [deploy project](deploy-project.md) guide.
+The Hiro platform is now ready to deploy your saved contracts.